Divinity (series): Beyond Divinity (2004)

 Vincke reassembled the development team to make a sequel to Divine Divinity, and the main goal for this release was financial profit.
 The development for the game was also rushed, with quests being rewritten and features being removed so that the game could release on time.
 The game received generally mixed reviews upon release, and it is considered to be one of the weaker games in the series.

 Divinity II (2009)

-While the first two instalments in the series were 3D perspective role-playing games, the team wanted to step up and make a 3D action role-playing game.
+While the first two installments in the series were 3D perspective role-playing games, the team wanted to step up and make a 3D action role-playing game.
 The team was impressed by the production value behind Xbox 360 games and decided to make a game for that platform.
 Bethesda Game Studios agreed to license their Gamebryo engine for Larian to make the game.
 Divinity II: Ego Draconis was released in 2009, and the publishers rushed the game's development again as they were under the pressure of bankruptcy during the 2009 financial crisis.
 The game received mixed reviews upon release.
 An updated version for the game, titled The Dragon Knight Saga, was released in 2010 and published by Focus Home Interactive.
 The Dragon Knight Saga received generally positive reviews, a significant improvement over Ego Draconis.